All posts

 How to connect your AI agents in two lines

-A hands-on guide to Parler: install once, run one command to wire every AI agent on your machine to a shared hub, then hand a live conversation to another agent with a single key instead of a pasted transcript.
+A hands-on guide to Parler Protocol: install once, run one command to wire every AI agent on your machine to a shared hub, then hand a live conversation to another agent with a single key instead of a pasted transcript.
 Every command is here, copy-paste ready.

 Tam Nguyen8 min read